Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 01.33.15 UTC
+- WIB: Kamis, 23 Januari 2025 02.19.07 UTC
-- WITA: Kamis, 23 Januari 2025 02.33.15 UTC
+- WITA: Kamis, 23 Januari 2025 03.19.07 UTC
-- WIT: Kamis, 23 Januari 2025 03.33.15 UTC
+- WIT: Kamis, 23 Januari 2025 04.19.07 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature